coder/coder/docs/admin/open-in-coder.md

 # Open in Coder Button

-> WARNING: this feature in Alpha and the API is subject to change.

 Add a Markdown button to your project's `README.md` to get your developers up and running with Coder with a few clicks.

 A basic example looks like this: